opentorah/opentorah/README.md

   epubEmbeddedFonts = [ "Liberation Sans" ]
   // embedded fonts should be OpenType or WOFF!

+  mathJax {
+    isMathJaxEnabled = true
+    // MathML processing for PDF is disabled by default

+    useJ2V8 = true
+    // use of native J2V8 bindings is disabled by default and
+    // likely only works on (some distributions of) Linux

+    font = "TeX"

+    extensions = [ ]
+  }

   isJEuclidEnabled = false
-  isMathJaxEnabled = true
-  // MathML processing for PDF is disabled by default;
-  // no more than one of `JEuclid` and `MathJax` can be enabled }
+  // no more than one of `isJEuclidEnabled` and `nathJax.isEnabled` can be `true` }

 docBook.parameters.html2 = [